 In a recent initiative, FAN, in conjunction with the 41B District Drug Court in Macomb County, has developed a program designed to assist young people in the court systems who seek recovery.
 In part, members of the FAN recovery community become mentors to those in the program, and all drug court participants are required to attend monthly FAN meetings as a way of giving back to the community.
 This helps to create a stronger recovery support network for all those affected by addiction, provides an opportunity to involve family members in the addiction process, and offers a viable solution that can be replicated in other communities.

-In addition to the Macomb County chapter of FAN, there are over 20 active chapters throughout the state, and over a half dozen additional communities have expressed serious interest in opening chapters in Michigan.
-FAN also launched our very first out of state chapter in Madison, North Carolina!
+In addition to the Macomb County chapter of FAN, there are more than 20 active chapters throughout Michigan, and many more communities have expressed serious interest in starting chapters.